Homes used by Indiana serial killer to be demolished

 GARY, Ind.
-(AP) — Officials in a northwest Indiana city say they plan to demolish five abandoned homes where a former Marine strangled and hid the bodies of seven women.
+(AP) — Five abandoned homes where a former Marine strangled and hid the bodies of seven women will be demolished and replaced by memorials to the victims, said officials in a northwest Indiana city.

-The (Northwest Indiana) Times reports that Mayor Karen Freeman-Wilson says the razing of the homes in Gary should provide “solace” for the families of Darren Vann’s victims.
+Gary Mayor Karen Freeman-Wilson said razing the homes should provide “solace” for the families of Darren Vann’s victims, The (Northwest Indiana) Times reported.
+She said the city will work with the victims’ families to create memorial gardens at the properties.

-Vann was arrested in 2014 and pleaded guilty last year.
-He’s serving life in prison without parole after accepting a plea deal that spared him the death sentence.
+“We know we can never bring back their loved ones,” Freeman-Wilson said.
+“It’s the least the city can do.
+We hope it provides a sense of comfort to them, so they know we are not ignoring or forgetting the loss their families have suffered.”

-Freeman-Wilson says the demolitions also address blight, and that the city will work with the victims’ families to create memorial gardens at the properties.
+Authorities say Vann preyed on women in an area of Gary known as a hangout for prostitutes and drug users.
+Vann was arrested in 2014 and pleaded guilty last year to killing Teaira Batey, 28; Afrikka Hardy, 19; Anith Jones, 35; Tracy Martin, 41; Kristine Williams, 36; Sonya Billingsley, 53; and Tanya Gatlin, 27.

 Most Read Nation & World Stories